Raleigh ADU

 Yes, ADUs are allowed in Raleigh, NC.

 Raleigh, NC permits accessory dwelling units (ADUs) on residential properties.
 ADUs — also called granny flats, in-law units, backyard cottages, or secondary suites — are secondary housing units on a single-family or multifamily lot.
-State and local law actively preempts local restrictions, making ADU approval a streamlined ministerial process.
+State and local law governs the approval process.
 In Raleigh, the Raleigh Development Services — Inspections Department handles ADU permit applications.
 Below you will find the current size limits, setbacks, fees, and timeline for building an ADU in Raleigh.

 ADU Size Limits

-ADU Size Limits in Raleigh: Detached ADU: up to 1200 sq ft (max height: 25 feet).
-Attached ADU: No greater than primary dwelling floor area, up to 1,200 sqft.
+ADU Size Limits in Raleigh: Detached ADU: up to 1000 sq ft (max height: 26 feet).
+Attached ADU: size varies by zoning — see official source.
 Raleigh UDO limits detached ADUs to 1,200 sqft.
 Attached ADUs are limited to no more than the primary dwelling floor area.
 North Carolina does not use the JADU designation from California law.

 TypeMax SizeMax Height